 Currently, all of these components are under active development.
 This article addresses vtkSMPTools due to its relative simplicity and maturity.
 Future articles will describe the other components (VTK-m and new algorithms) as they mature and are further incorporated into VTK and ParaView.

-The best place to start learning about vtkSMPTools is a short but informative description, titled “Parallel Processing with the SMP Framework in VTK” .
+The best place to start learning about vtkSMPTools is a short but informative description, titled “Parallel Processing with the SMP Framework in VTK” , a more recent blog “VTK Shared Memory Parallelism Tools, 2021 updates” is also available.
 As stated in the introduction to this document, the objective of the symmetric multiprocessing (SMP) framework is to provide a basic infrastructure for the easy development of shared-memory parallel algorithms in VTK.
 The resulting framework is quite simple, supporting the following:

 - atomic integers and associated operations